-704: Pro-seminar in Clinical Psychology (every semester; required every semester for all years in program)
+704: Pro-seminar in Clinical Psychology.
+This course is offered every semester; required every semester for all years in program.

-CP737: History and Systems of Psychology (every summer; Can complete at any point in first three years)
+CP737: History and Systems of Psychology.
+This course is offered every summer; Can complete at any point in first four years.

-Tentative Schedule for 2020-2021 Cohort
+Tentative Schedule for 2021-2022 Cohort

 Students will complete the majority of their coursework within the first three years.
 The fourth year of the program is reserved to complete the final course in the 808-810 series and any electives or other courses that have been postponed.
 Our program strives to adhere to the schedule outlined here.
 However, given the complexities of faculty teaching assignments in the clinical area, department, and related departments, some changes to this schedule may emerge.
 We also strive to continually review and improve the academic experience of our students.
 Occasionally, this results in changes to required courses and/or course offerings.
-This schedule will be updated and distributed to students who are affected by any schedule changes as soon as those changes are noted.